All About Autotask Ticket Notes

 Client Portal NoteAll Autotask Users

-Whenever possible, use a note template when creating a ticket note.
-Click the note icon to create a new ticket note:
+First, click the note icon to create a new ticket note.

 Internal notes